-- 6 (i) an advance, gift, loan, conveyance, deposit, payment, or distribution of money or anything of value 7 to influence an election; - (ii) a transfer of funds between political committees; - (iii) the payment by a person other than a candidate or political committee of compensation for the personal services of another person that are rendered to a candidate or political committee. - (b) "Contribution" does not mean: - (i) services provided without compensation by individuals volunteering a portion or all of their time on behalf of a candidate or political committee or meals and lodging provided by individuals in their private residences for a candidate or other individual; - (ii) the cost of any bona fide news story, commentary, or editorial distributed through the facilities of any broadcasting station, newspaper, magazine, or other periodical publication of general circulation; - (iii) the cost of any communication by a bona fide church relating to an issue or ballot issue that is made in the normal course of exercising its freedom of religious expression; - (iii)(iv) the cost of any communication by any membership organization or corporation to its members or stockholders or employees; or - 21 $\frac{\text{(iv)}(v)}{\text{(ill)}}$ filing fees paid by the candidate. - (8) "Election" means a general, regular, special, or primary election held pursuant to the requirements of state law, regardless of the time or purpose. - (9) "Election administrator" means the county clerk and recorder or the individual designated by a county governing body to be responsible for all election administration duties, except that with regard to school elections not administered by the county, the term means the school district clerk. - (10) "Elector" means an individual qualified to vote under state law. - 28 (11) (a) "Expenditure" means a purchase, payment, distribution, loan, advance, promise, pledge, or gift 29 of money or anything of value made for the purpose of influencing the results of an election. - (b) "Expenditure" does not mean:
+- 8 (i) an advance, gift, loan, conveyance, deposit, payment, or distribution of money or anything of value 9 to influence an election; - (ii) a transfer of funds between political committees; - (iii) the payment by a person other than a candidate or political committee of compensation for the personal services of another person that are rendered to a candidate or political committee. - (b) "Contribution" does not mean: - (i) services provided without compensation by individuals volunteering a portion or all of their time on behalf of a candidate or political committee or meals and lodging provided by individuals in their private residences for a candidate or other individual; - (ii) the cost of any bona fide news story, commentary, or editorial distributed through the facilities of any broadcasting station, newspaper, magazine, or other periodical publication of general circulation; - (iii) the cost of any communication by a bona fide church relating to an issue or ballot issue that is made in the normal course of exercising its freedom of religious expression; - (III) THE COST OF ANY COMMUNICATION BY A RELIGIOUS ORGANIZATION THAT QUALIFIES UNDER 26 U.S.C.
+501(c)(3) WHEN REQUIRING THE ORGANIZATION TO COMPLY WITH TITLE 13 WOULD BURDEN THE ORGANIZATION'S RELIGIOUS BELIEFS AND PRACTICES; - (iii)(iv) the cost of any communication by any membership organization or corporation to its members or stockholders or employees; or - 26 (iv)(v) filing fees paid by the candidate. - 27 (8) "Election" means a general, regular, special, or primary election held pursuant to the requirements 28 of state law, regardless of the time or purpose. - (9) "Election administrator" means the county clerk and recorder or the individual designated by a county governing body to be responsible for all election administration duties, except that with regard to school elections

+- 1 not administered by the county, the term means the school district clerk. - 2 (10) "Elector" means an individual qualified to vote under state law.

+3 (11) (a) "Expenditure" means a purchase, payment, distribution, loan, advance, promise, pledge, or gift 4 of money or anything of value made for the purpose of influencing the results of an election.

+(b) "Expenditure" does not mean: